triton-inference-server/server/docs/client.rst

 but you can use GRPC protocol by providing the \-i flag.
 You must also use the \-u flag to point at the GRPC endpoint on TRTIS::

-  $ image_client -i grpc -u localhost:8001 -m resnet50_netdef -s INCEPTION qa/images/mug.jpg
+  $ /opt/tensorrtserver/bin/image_client -i grpc -u localhost:8001 -m resnet50_netdef -s INCEPTION qa/images/mug.jpg
   Request 0, batch size 1
   Image '../qa/images/mug.jpg':
       504 (COFFEE MUG) = 0.723991